milanpanchal/UIActionSheetDemo/README.md

 UIActionSheetDemo
 =================

-Show Diff. of UIActionSheet in iPhone and iPad
+Show UIActionSheet difference in iPhone and iPad application.